How to keep your guide dog safe in cold weather

 - Offer warm water to drink to help raise your dog's body temperature

-- Keep a close eye on your dog and watch for any changes in their condition until you can be seen by your vet
+- Monitor your dog and watch for any changes in their condition until you can be seen by your vet

 How to keep your dog warm at night